tlaplus/foundation/documents/infra-eng-job-post.md

 It is not my impression that bootcamps or alternative forms of education focus much on infrastructure tasks of this sort, but I could be wrong.
 It's not like CS degrees focus on this much either, although I'm a decade out of college so maybe they actually do teach how to set up a CI/CD pipeline these days.

+Some other things to decide:
+ * Location?
+US-only?
+Global?
+ * Type of employment: contract?
+W-2 (or equivalent)?
+ * Human language proficiency

 ## The Post

 **Title**